JMS55/jms55.github.io/content/posts/2026_09_15_solari_bevy_0_20/index.md

 Similar to past efforts for the standard renderer over the last several Bevy releases, Solari now caches the entire scene, and does incremental updates to both the render world ECS and GPU buffers using tools like Bevy's change detection and [AtomicSparseBufferVec](https://docs.rs/bevy/latest/bevy/render/render_resource/struct.AtomicSparseBufferVec.html).

 Additionally, TLAS builds are now much more GPU driven.
-Partially to avoid wgpu overhead, and mainly to avoid uploading a large amount of data to the GPU every frame, TLAS instances are now written to a buffer to on the GPU via a compute shader.
+Partially to avoid wgpu overhead, and mainly to avoid uploading a large amount of data to the GPU every frame, TLAS instances are now written to a buffer on the GPU via a compute shader.

 Every frame, the compute shader iterates over the existing list of entity transform/meshes on the GPU, and simply copies the transform and BLAS address of each entity into a new buffer.
 GPU -> GPU copies are much faster than doing a second set of CPU->GPU copies for transforms :)